Superintendent of Bankruptcy (Canada)

-The Superintendent of Bankruptcy is a Canadian government official that heads the Office of the Superintendent of Bankruptcy, an agency operating under the Ministry of Innovation, Science and Economic Development.
+The Superintendent of Bankruptcy is a Canadian government official who heads the Office of the Superintendent of Bankruptcy, a regulatory agency operating under the Ministry of Innovation, Science and Economic Development, and exercices independent statutory and quasi‑judicial powers.
+The Superintendent is responsible for supervising the administration of the Bankruptcy and Insolvency Act, as well as certain duties under the Companies' Creditors Arrangement Act, and ensuring that bankruptcies and insolvencies in Canada are conducted in a fair and orderly manner.

+The position of Superintendent of Bankruptcy was established by the federal government with the enactment of the Bankruptcy Act Amendment Act, 1932, pursuant to its constitutional jurisdiction over bankruptcy and insolvency under section 91(21) of the Constitution Act, 1867.

 Appointment

 The Superintendent of Bankruptcy is appointed by the Governor in Council for a term of not more than five (5) years.
 However, the Superintendent's term can be renewed by the Governor in Council following those five years.
 During his term, the Superintendent may also be removed from office for cause by the Governor in Council.